(2017 Competition Information Coming Soon!)

 Deacon congratulated the academic sponsors and their colleges and universities throughout the state.
 “They have done a marvelous job of using this competition to steer their students into some truly remarkable work.
 The economic dividends for our state will continue to be realized.
 As Governor Hutchinson said in his video remarks at the luncheon, the Governor’s Cup is a catalyst in bringing business ideas and dreams to life, encouraging the next generation of Arkansans to leave their mark.”

-With today’s wins, Drone Surveying Solutions, VivImmune, Natural State Bedding, and Actio Systems will be moving on to compete with the same first- and second-place winners of Reynolds Governor’s Cup competitions in Nevada and Oklahoma for top honors in the 9th annual Donald W. Reynolds Tri-State Collegiate Business Plan competition.
-The event will be held at The Cosmopolitan of Las Vegas May 25 and 26 with a total cash prize pool of $118,000.
+With today’s wins, Drone Surveying Solutions, VivImmune, Natural State Bedding, and Actio Systems moved on to compete with the same first- and second-place winners of Reynolds Governor’s Cup competitions in Nevada and Oklahoma for top honors in the 9th annual Donald W. Reynolds Tri-State Collegiate Business Plan competition.
+The event was held at The Cosmopolitan of Las Vegas May 25 and 26 with a total cash prize pool of $118,000.

 Welcome to the 2016 Donald W. Reynolds Governor’s Cup Collegiate Business Plan Competition!